moodlehq/moodle-tool_inspire/README.md

 Descriptive and predictive analytics engine for Moodle using machine learning backends.

 **Includes**
-* A built-in prediction model for students at risk of dropping out of courses.
+* A built-in prediction model: Students at risk of dropping out of courses.
 * A set of student engagement indicators based on the Community of Inquiry.
 * An API to build prediction models for your plugins
-* Machine learning backends new plugin type
+* Machine learning backend plugin type

 **More information**
 * Project inspire information (mostly for educators / researchers): https://moodle.org/course/view.php?id=17233
 * Architecture overview (mostly for developers / systems administrators / researchers): https://docs.moodle.org/dev/Project_Inspire_API
 * Prototype (for everybody): http://prototype.moodle.net/inspirephase1/ (may not be up to date as development will continue on top of Moodle core).

+# Requirements

+* Moodle 3.3
+* PHP 7.x

 # Installation